Academic Advisement Main Menu

 Your eligibility for extracurricular activities at your high school is determined by your school.
 Speak with your high school counselor.

 Though your high school counselor will always be willing and able to help you, Armstrong will provide you with an academic advisor in the Office of Academic Orientation and Advisement, 212 Solms Hall.

-Because there are materials you must secure from your high school, we advise you to submit your application no later than April 1 if you are applying for either the Summer or Fall semester.
+Because there are materials you must secure from your high school, we advise you to submit your application no later than April 1 if you are applying for either the summer or fall semester.
 After your high school closes for the summer, it may be difficult to contact your high school counselor.
-If applying for Spring semester, you should submit your application by November 1st.
+If applying for spring semester, you should submit your application by November 1.